edwardoughton/pobis/README.md

 digital infrastructure connectivity, thus contributing to sustainable economic development.

-The simulation model available in this repository can be applied to local, national or regional telecommunication markets, to quantify the performance of different technology, business model or regional integration options.
+The simulation model available in this repository can be applied to local, national or regional telecommunication markets, to quantify the performance of different technologies or business models.
 The evidence produced can be used to inform the design of digital infrastructure strategies.

 Citation